jarvist/FeynmanKleinert.jl/README.md

      for semi-classical models of recombination
    - maybe it could be extended to n-dimensional problems, such as a full set of anharmonic phonons
+   - I believe it forms the core of the 'centroid' approximation in Path Integral MC, which I do not understand, but would like to.

 ### Literature